gsamokovarov/skiptrace/CONTRIBUTING.md

 ## Etiquette

-If you want to contribute code, which is not your own or is heavily inspired by someone else's code, please give them a warn shoutout in the pull request (or the commit message) and the code itself.
+If you want to contribute code, which is not your own or is heavily inspired by someone else's code, please give them a warm shoutout in the pull request (or the commit message) and the code itself.

 Of course, don't try to sneak in non MIT compatible code.